Maris27/-Project-Analysis-the-U.s-Super-store./README.md

 5.Total number of sales recorded in the previous years

-6. Profit per quarter for the previous years to ascertain profit peak
+6.Profit per quarter for the previous years to ascertain profit peak